 def choose(): if math.random() < 0.1: # exploration! # choose a random lever 10% of the time. else: # exploitation! # for each lever, # calculate the expectation of reward. # This is the number of trials of the lever divided by the total reward # given by that lever. # choose the lever with the greatest expectation of reward. # increment the number of times the chosen lever has been played. # store test data in redis, choice in session key, etc.. def reward(choice, amount): # add the reward to the total for the given lever.

-Much of the controversy surrounding this post was that it oversold the simplicity of implementing multi-armed bandits in production.
+What he’s describing here is a very simple form of reinforcement learning known as the Epsilon Greedy algorithm.
+Much of the controversy surrounding this post was that it greatly oversold the simplicity of deploying such an algorithm in production.

-Now after years of work on cutting edge contextual multi armed bandit algorithms and many thousands of lines of code, I’m pleased to present a new “10 lines of code that will beat A/B testing every time” that is robust, scalable, and proven in large scale production:
+Now after years of work and many thousands of lines of code, I’m pleased to present a new “10 lines of code that will beat A/B testing every time” that is robust, scalable, and proven in large scale production:

-from improveai import DecisionModel model = DecisionModel(track_url=track_url) model.load(model_url) def choose(variants): return model.choose_from(variants) def reward(choice, amount): choice.add_reward(amount)
+from improveai import DecisionModel model = DecisionModel(track_url=track_url) model.load(model_url) def choose(variants): return model.which(variants) def reward(amount, decision_id): model.add_reward(amount, decision_id)

-Unlike Steve’s code that envisioned querying something like Redis, Improve AI loads a decision model locally into the process so that decisions are made immediately with zero network latency.
-This is just one of the many refinements that have been made over the years to deliver a production ready multi-armed bandit system.
+Unlike Steve’s code that envisioned querying simple statistics from something like Redis, Improve AI loads a trained ML decision model locally into the process so that decisions are made immediately with zero network latency.
+This is just one of the many refinements that have been made over the years to deliver a production ready reinforcement learning system.